jsturtevant/cluster-api/docs/proposals/20200804-windows-support.md

 **Note:** *Section not required until targeted at a release.*

+The current CAPI E2E framework uses kind to complete testing.
+The changes to CAPI core are proposed for the Experimental Retry support which do not have end to end tests.
+In addition, Windows does not support Docker in Docker so the logic to sync the OsType for CABPK retries will be unit tested.

-For Alpha, no changes are required for CAPI, the testing plan would be left up to each infrastructure provider.
+For infrastructure providers the testing plan is left up to each infrastructure provider.
 It is be recommended to leverage the existing upstream Windows tests to show that Windows nodes are operating effectively.
-If changes are required to the CAPI codebase unit tests and if appropriate e2e tests will be added.

 ### Graduation Criteria [optional]